 GAAP earnings per share increased 78% to a record \$3.10 per diluted share.
 Earnings in 2018 included after-tax charges totaling \$.27 per diluted share, largely related to restructuring and asset impairment charges, acquisition costs and the effect of income tax rate changes on deferred tax items.
-GAAP earnings in 2017 were impacted \$1.06 per increased to a record \$260.2 million, up \$11.5 million from 2017.
-The increase in operating cash flow was due to higher GAAP net income; lower pension and benefit plan contributions and expenses; and improvement in working capital.
+GAAP earnings in 2017 were impacted \$1.06 per diluted share, after tax, due primarily to the impact of the 2017 U.S. Tax Cuts and expenses, acquisition costs and other were a record \$3.37 per diluted share, up approximately 21% from 2017.
+The offset by higher operating costs.